CarlKuhligk/ATtiny85-Fan-Controller/README.md

+#Use
+This project was created for using an nvidia tesla graphics card in a virtual machine.
+The host system is Proxmox.
+Proxmox forwards the GPU to the VM.
+In order to achieve this, Proxmox is not allowed to use the GPU, which is why no drivers are installed.
+That's why proxmox cannot determine the temperature of the GPU directly.

+The usb controller can be passed through at proxmox, so that the virtual machine can control the fan.

+Finally, a small python script is required, which reads the gpu temperature and regulates the fan accordingly.

 # USB Fan pwm controller based on ATtiny45/85
 It uses [V-USB](https://www.obdev.at/products/vusb/index.html) to build a [USB communication device class (CDC)](https://en.wikipedia.org/wiki/USB_communications_device_class) for serial communication via USB with the ATtiny.
 The PWM value is send via the USB device.
 If the Value is "0" the Fan gets turned off.
 Example "echo "65" > /dev/ttyACM0"